Marvel Rivals: Advanced Ult Economy Guide

 The Efficient Farmer Drill

-• Setup: Utilize the Practice Range or a custom game populated with bots.
+• Setup: Use Practice Range or custom games with bots.

 • Execution:

-5. Compare these times across different heroes played and against the benchmark of passive charge generation.
+5. Compare your times across different heroes and against passive charge rates.

 Team-Wide Ultimate Tracking